petrelharp/pyslim/docs/tutorial.md

 slim -s 32 migrants.slim
 ```

+In the tree sequence, "populations" are associated with nodes, not individuals,
+and so to find the population a given individual `ind` was born in,
+we find the list of IDs of that individual's nodes with `ind.nodes`,
+and then obtain the actual node object with `ts.node( )`.
-To count up how many individuals are in each population,
+So, to count up how many individuals are in each population,
+we need to look
 we could do:

 ```{code-cell}